Av1sa/Loan-Calculator/README.md

 # Loan-Calculator

-This is a simple Loan Calculator created with Vanilla JS and Bootstrap.
+A simple project created with vanilla JS and Bootstrap.

+It's a loan calculator.
+You enter amount, interest and number of years and get claculated total interest, total payment anв monthly payment.